YosysHQ/sby/docs/source/quickstart.rst

 Time for a simple exercise: Modify the design so that the property is false and the offending state is reachable within 100 cycles.
 Re-run ``sby`` with the modified design and see if the proof now fails.
-Inspect the counter example trace (``.vcd`` file) produced by ``sby``. (`GTKWave <http://gtkwave.sourceforge.net/>`_ is an open source VCD viewer that you can use.)
+Inspect the counterexample trace (``.vcd`` file) produced by ``sby``. (`GTKWave <http://gtkwave.sourceforge.net/>`_ is an open source VCD viewer that you can use.)